GeometryZero: Advancing Geometry Solving via Group Contrastive Policy Optimization: Implementation Details

 To comprehensively evaluate the model's performance on geometric problem solving, we conduct evaluations on several mainstream geometric problem benchmarks.
 Besides using Geometry3k and the Geomverse D2 subset to test the model's in-domain geometric capabilities, for out-of-distribution problems, we also evaluate the model's performance on MathVista and OlympiadBench.

 Besides the in-domain benchmarks, the OOD geometry benchmarks comprise:

 \begin{itemize} \item MathVista \citep{mathvista}.
 A consolidated mathematical reasoning benchmark within visual contexts.
 To evaluate LLMs on geometric problems, GPT-4o converts visual contexts from MathVista testmini into textual Python code using ReACT and Self-Vote mechanisms.
-We then manually verify that the code-generated graphics match the original visual contexts, resulting in an evaluation set containing 109 samples.
+We then manually verify that the code-generated graphics match the original visual contexts.

 \item OlympiadBench \citep{ob}.
 The benchmark is an Olympiad-level multimodal scientific benchmark.
 We extract all geometry problems and filter for those with only one solution to ensure single-solution supervision.
-Using the same pipeline as MathVista, we convert visual contexts into LLM-comprehensible Python code, obtaining an evaluation set of 62 samples to assess model performance on Olympiad-level geometry problems. \end{itemize}
+Using the same pipeline as MathVista, we convert visual contexts into LLM-comprehensible Python code, obtaining an evaluation set to assess model performance on Olympiad-level geometry problems. \end{itemize}